Connect with us

 Reeves ignores racist history of state’s felony voting ban with vetoes

-Gov. Tate Reeves has been vocal in his opposition to the teaching of and his of the nation's and state's “patriotic” history.
+Gov. Tate Reeves has been vocal in his opposition to the teaching of critical race theory and his support of the nation’s and state’s “patriotic” history.

 Critical race theory, normally taught at the college level, explores the impact of race on various aspects of society.
 Opponents, though, say critical race theory is an effort to divide the country along racial lines.
 While opposing critical race theory, the Republican Reeves has long advocated for the teaching of “patriotic” history or history that portrays the state and nation in a positive light.